As a homeowner for 20+ years, Chris has performed tons of home repairs and DIY projects - and dropped tons of F-bombs in the process.

 16. Replace Weatherstripping Around Doors and Windows

-This is more common with older homes where the weatherstripping is wearing out and beginning to crack.
+This is more common in older homes where the weatherstripping is wearing out and beginning to crack.

 Go check that rubber stripping around your front and back doors and also around your windows.
 If you see big cracks and gaps, then you’re losing air 24/7.
 You can easily remove the stripping with a putty knife or scraper, wipe the surface clean and smooth and then apply a new strip of weather stripping yourself.
 It’s super cheap and easy to do it yourself and can save you some bucks throughout the year.

 I mentioned that you should get in the habit of charging your phone and devices whenever you’re out at work or in cafes and places like that.
 But you can stretch the savings even further by also charging up a portable charger when you do it.

 That way, when you are back at home, and your phone battery dies, you can plug it into your portable charger and get a few more hours of use—for free!

 I’ve even used a portable power strip designed for traveling when I go out to the library, cafes and fast food joints.
 It’s very compact and allows me to charge a laptop, smartphone and portable charger all at the same time.
 I used it all the time on location when I was a photographer and needed to have lots of batteries at the ready for my flash units when shooting live concerts.